ibkernel/custom-record-grep/README.md

 A customizable ranking search tool.

-**Currently under development**

 ## Features

 - Multi-pattern searching
-- Default tokenizer (Will create an index file)
+- Customizable tokenizer
 - Fuzzy search
 - Ranking by analyzing contextual sequence

-## Usage

-### Input file format
+## Input file format

 #### Data file

-In each file, every record must have 3 prefix `@id:`, `@title:`, `@content:` following with the coresponding data, and with an ending newline indicating end of such data
+In each file, every record must have 3 prefix `@id:`, `@title:`, `@content:` following with the coresponding data, and with a ending newline indicating end of such data.

-*DATA MUST NOT CONTAIN OTHER NEWLINE INSIDE, OR IT WILL SKIP THAT RECORD*
+*DATA MUST NOT CONTAIN OTHER NEWLINE '/n' INSIDE, OR IT WILL TREAT IT AS ANOTHER RECORD*

 ```
 @id:[your data id]\n
 @title:[your data title]\n
 @content:[your data content]\n
 ...
 ```

+When crgrep is loading the data, it will search the corresponding indexing file alongside ( same file name, but with the extension 'tags' ).
+If no indexing file is found, the default scoring mechanism will be used.

+**If there are more than one record in a single file, the indexing file is consider corresponding only to the first record, the rest remains default**

-#### Index file
+#### The `.tags` file

-When crgrep found the location of the search pattern, it needs an processed index of the data to calculate the ranking score.
+In the `.tags` file, each line has three special variable: `tag_name` `open_location`  `close_location`.
+Having all of these tags' starting and ending locations, crgrep will then build a 4-level tree.
+After setting the data all up, we can seek out the enclosing tags of the found location rapidly, therefor, calculating the result score more accurately than the default way: scoring by the appearance time.

-Consider this an example of the format of the indexed file.
+An example of the preprocessed index file:

 ```
 c_1	0	1281
 t_1	0	94